geo-team-vv/crn_depth_profiles/instructions/instructions.md

 ### Monte Carlo simulations

 To compute Monte Carlo simulations over the ranges of parameters defined in the `params_monte_carlo.csv` file, run the `CRN_model_monte_carlo.py` Python script.
 This script basically iterates `n_simus` simulations of the previously described workflow.
-The parameter `reproduce_scenario_geosite_as` should be set to "False" to model other profiles than the one from Vandermaelen et al. (2020).
+The parameter `reproduce_scenario_geosite_vandermaelen` should be set to "False" to model other profiles than the one from Vandermaelen et al. (2022).

 The `compute_monte_carlo_simulations()` function returns, as a dictionary, the scenarios for which the reduced Chi-squared value is significant, i.e. the associated p-value is greater than 0.05.
 Below, an hypothetical result: